 Accuracy and attention to detail are perhaps two of the most important characteristics of neurosurgeons and neurologists.
 If you become a neurosurgeon, you must possess a high level of manual dexterity and coordination.
 If you don’t, it will be difficult performing many of the surgical tasks required.
 For both professionals, exceptional attention to detail is crucial.
 Details of a medical history are vital in providing accurate and appropriate neurological diagnoses.

 As you can see, a day in the life of either a neurosurgeon or neurologist is intense, although rewarding.
 The ability to adapt well to change, stamina to work long hours, and genuine pleasure working with patients are the key ingredients to enjoying each day.
 Based on our four-article series, you now have an understanding of this profession and what it would take pursue the career.

-If you’ve decided you’d like to enter the field of neurology, regardless of your age, you can start learning today.
+If you’ve decided you’d like to enter the field of neurosurgery, regardless of your age, you can start learning today.

 The Apprentice Doctor offers an online neurology program.
 In addition to fact and theory, the course also provides opportunities for you to practice some of the skills neurologists, and neurosurgeons perform.
+The Apprentice Doctor’s For Future Doctors Course and Kit is ideal for aspiring medical professionals.
 You become an apprentice in the field.
-See: The Apprentice Doctor for more information.

-If you missed any article in our neurology series and would like to go back and catch up, click on the following links:
+If you missed any article in our neurology series and would like to catch up, click on the following links: